Recently updated on December 30th, 2022 at 11:20 pm

 Give your character a unique personality quirk

-Giving your character a unique trait or quirk is a great way to help “get into character” when you feel lost.
+If you’re wondering how to rp better, give your character a unique trait or quirk; it’s a great way to help “get into character” when you feel lost.
 For example, I played a Cleric with a personality similar to Claptrap in Borderlands.
 He’s a robot with a very bright personality.
 Knowing that, it made for some very fun role play opportunities where other players or NPCs asked about how I came to be and what not.
 Going back to the fact that I was a robot in each situation helped me stay in character and act the way a robot would.